-Total time allotted for public comment will not exceed 15 minutes.
+To be efficient and effective, long board meetings will be avoided.
+As such, total time allotted for public comment will not exceed 15 minutes.
 Public participation will be limited to the time allotted on the agenda.
 Each speaker will be limited to 2-3 minutes.
-Public comment will be taken on matters scheduled on the agenda.
+A speaker can supplement their comments with additional information provided in writing if they wish.
+Public comment will only be taken on action items scheduled on the Board's agenda at a regular meeting of the Board or during a Board public hearing.
 Should a large number of members of the public wish to speak on the same issue or topic, members of the public are encouraged to select one or more representatives to summarize their position.
-Additionally, the Board clerk will accept written comments for distribution to the Board.
+Additionally, the Board clerk will accept written comments on agenda items for regular meetings and Board public hearings for distribution to the Board.
 The Board may decline to hear repetitive comments.
-The Chair may also deny an individual the opportunity to address the Board if the individual has previously addressed the Board on the same subject within the past two months.

-Written materials for Board Members must be submitted to the Board Clerk.
-The written material must include the name, address, and telephone number of the person submitting it.
+Written comments for Trustees must be submitted to the Board Clerk.
+The written comments must include the name, address, and telephone number of the person submitting it.
 A copy of the materials that meet these requirements will be forwarded to Board Members if received by noon the Friday preceding the Board meeting.
 Materials should not be sent directly to Board Members.
 Materials may be presented, mailed to the Board clerk at 501Western Ave., P.O.
 Box 267, Silverton, ID 83867, or emailed to the Board clerk.